inzapp/reid/EXPERIMENT.md

 6. Run proportional syntax checks, unit/smoke tests, training, and evaluation.
    Never invent or estimate metrics.
 Use the configured primary metric from the designated result source.
+   GPU validation and training commands require host GPU device access.
+Run `nvidia-smi -L`, TensorFlow GPU discovery, and the configured training command with escalated execution outside the workspace sandbox.
+Do not treat `PYENV_VERSION=tf` or `pyenv activate tf` as a substitute for GPU device access.
+If escalated GPU access cannot be granted, record the run as blocked and end that run without attempting another hypothesis.
 7. Compare against the direct committed parent using the same dataset split, seed policy, training budget, evaluation protocol, and hardware-relevant settings.
 Changing the evaluation protocol requires a separate experiment